 If you are having issues finding the correct event entry (for instance when you want to see if the same happened a few days ago), then you can also apply a filter to the log to only show the entries with the Event Level “Error” and Event Source being Outlook.

 You can find the filter command in the Actions pane on the right or by right clicking on the Application log.

 Looking up the meaning of the entries

-When you have found the entry, you can find more information about the event in the Preview Pane (when you use Windows XP, you’ll have to double click the entry to launch it in its own window).
+When you have found the entry, you can find more information about the event in the Preview Pane.
 The most important information for troubleshooting purposes can be found by looking at the “Event ID” number and the full text description.

 The full text description can sometimes already tell you what is going on when it reveals the name of an add-in that you have installed.
 Disable the add-in and see if Outlook starts normally now.
 If it does, uninstall, reinstall or update the add-in or contact the vendor of the add-in to help you further troubleshooting their product.

 If the description field is not clear, then you can also try to find more information about it via the Microsoft Support website.
 For instance, when you want to find out more about Event ID 27 you can type the following search phrase;

 Event IDs are not always clear enough.
 Especially when you get and error 1000 or 1001 you’ll get a lot of results as these are used for more generic crashes.
 In those cases it helps to also include some keywords from the description field, especially when it contains references to dll-files.

 Another great resource for looking up Event IDs is EventID.Net.

 First troubleshooting steps